 - Will it allow you to assign several people to a task or will it allow you to secure tasks?

 - Can you leverage tags to organize your data?

 Before jumping into a workflow program, make a list of the things that are important to you.

-Project Management software often include a few features that can help you manage your staff.
+Project Management software often includes a few features that can help you manage your staff.
 Adding yourself as a “follower” to delegated tasks can help you keep an eye on your projects without micromanaging your team.
 This feature will also help you budget time and resources for the next project.
-In the same vein, your delegates can track the time they spend on a project using a task timer.
+In the same vein, your delegates can track the time they spend on a project using a built-in timer.
 Together, these numbers help you to better manage your team and your stakeholders.